rushali-shetty/Credit-Card-Fraud-Detection/README.md

 new_df = new_df.drop(new_df[(new_df['V10'] > v10_upper) | (new_df['V10'] < v10_lower)].index)
 ```
-**Classifier**<br>
- is a systematic approach to building classification models from an input data set.
+**Classifier** is a systematic approach to building classification models from an input data set.
 Examples include decision tree classifiers, rule-based classifiers, neural networks, support vector machines, and naive Bayes classifiers.It is a type of supervised learning.<br>
 ```ruby
 X=new_df.drop('Class',axis=1)
 y=new_df['Class']